kydzoster/Olympia-Gym/README.md

 #### USER STORIES

 - Users are able to scroll up and down or use navigation menus for contents they are interested.
-- Users are able to open links to facebook and instagram, which will open in seperate tab..
+- Users are able to open links to facebook and instagram, which will open in separate tab..
 - Users are able to contact or book a tour using a contact us section.
 - Users are able to see a location of a gym by zooming in on a google map installed next to contact section.
 - Users are able to have a BMI check in Metric and Imperial style for both European and British members of a gym.

 #### FRAMEWORK

-- **Bootstrap**: I prefer to use Bootstrap as it is easy and have constistency.
+- **Bootstrap**: I prefer to use Bootstrap as it is easy and have consistency.
 It is supported by vanilla CSS and javaScript.

 #### COLOR SCHEME

-- The main colour for website is Yellow and Black as they are Olympia Gym colours. background colour is linear-gradient, to give a website better aestetics colour wise (subjective view).
+- The main colour for website is Yellow and Black as they are Olympia Gym colours. background colour is linear-gradient, to give a website better aesthetics colour wise (subjective view).

 #### MOCKUPS
+These are not broken images, they are pdf files, you can click on them and you will be directed to: assets > images > Mockup.
 ![PC](https://github.com/kydzoster/Olympia-Gym/blob/master/assets/images/Mockup/New%20Project%201.pdf)
 ![Mobile](https://github.com/kydzoster/Olympia-Gym/blob/master/assets/images/Mockup/New%20Project%202.pdf)